Future of Beauty World Food Centre up in the air

 According to media reports in 2016, a buyer had offered S$17.5 million for the hawker centre.

-Channel NewsAsia has reached out to the National Environment Agency, as well as the food centre's management for comment.
+Channel NewsAsia has reached out to NEA, as well as the food centre's management for comment.

 - CNA/dl